21 Fun Things to Do in Central Park, New York City

 Central Park has so much to offer at all times of the year.
 A park of this size needs plenty of attention and care to keep it beautiful for all 42 million yearly visitors.

-Central Park FAQs
+FAQs Relating to Central Park

 What are some popular attractions within the park?